-The university offers itself, and the expertise of our faculty and students as resources for the state and region.
-We interface with the public and its leaders to identify and implement programs that benefit both the university and the larger community.
+As a university, RWU offers the expertise of our faculty and students as resources to the communities of the state and region.
+We engage with community leaders and the broader public to identify challenges and develop workable solutions that benefit both the university and our community partners.
 We listen.
 We exchange ideas.
-We research.
 We nurture partnerships.
 We form strategies.
+We conduct research.
+We propose solutions.
 We make a difference.